surajmitsel/surajmitsel/Cpp/read/3_Destructor.md

 };
 ```
 ## Pure virtual destructor ##
-- Yes it's possible to have pure virtual destructor, one of the most important thing to remember is that if a class contains a pure virtual destructor then it must provide a function body for the pure virtual destructor.
+- Yes it's possible to have `pure virtual destructor`, one of the most important thing to remember is that if a class contains a pure virtual destructor then it must provide a function body for the pure virtual destructor.
 - You may be wondering why pure virtual destructor required function body.
 The reason is because destructor (unlike other function) not really overridden rather than they are always called in the reverse order of the inheritence.
 So if the definition of the pure virtual function is not provided then what function body will be called during destruction ?
 Therefore the compiler and linker enforce the existance of a function body for pure virtual destructors.